gordonbanderson/silverstripe-elastica/docs/en/Aggregation.md

         $aspectAgg->addRange(1.79, 1e7, 'Tallest');
 	}
 ```
+The value of shutter speed are indexed as their value in decimal, and then after
+a vertical bar their original fractional representation.
+This method replaces
+the decimals with the fractional version for the purposes of displaying in the
+aggregation menu.
+They will be in the correct numerical order.
 ```php
 	/**
 	 * Manipulate the results, e.g. fixing up values if issues with ordering in Elastica